mhmdcs/octonyah-cms/README.md

 **Trade-off**: Requires running a separate service (Docker/container or managed instance), but the extra setup cost is worth the scalability and feature set.

-### 3. Modular Architecture
+### 3. Microservices + Shared Library
-**Decision**: Separate CMS and Discovery into distinct modules.
+**Decision**: Run CMS and Discovery as separate NestJS applications that share a small library.

 **Reasoning**:
-- **Separation of Concerns**: CMS handles content management, Discovery handles public search
+- **Separation of Concerns**: Teams can deploy/scale authoring and discovery independently
-- **Low Coupling**: Modules can evolve independently
+- **Clear Contracts**: Shared library keeps entities in sync without tight coupling
-- **Clear Boundaries**: Easy to understand which endpoints are internal vs public
+- **Operational Safety**: Public surface (discovery) does not expose write operations
-- **Scalability**: Can scale modules independently if needed
+- **Scalability**: Each service can be replicated or containerized on its own schedule
-- **SOLID Principles**: Single Responsibility Principle - each module has one clear purpose
+- **Future-proofing**: Easier to insert message queues/API gateway later

 ### 4. TypeORM Query Builder for Search
 **Decision**: Use TypeORM Query Builder instead of raw SQL for search functionality.